NotDarkn/ultradocs/docs/speedrun-tech.md

       Wall Jumping while in a slide reverses your direction and preserves your momentum.
     </td>
     <td width="100px">
-      1. be in sliding state <br />
+      1. Be in sliding state <br />
-      2. jump
+      2. Jump once you touch the wall
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>